 The office space, takes up an entire floor and is light, airy and modern, making it a joy to work in.
 All work spaces were large cubicles, placed around the outside of a large common area, perfect for collaborating or just to relax.

-Entering the office, Teddy was already exhausted and was on her way to repair her makeup when her boss, Spencer calls her into his office.
+Entering the office, Teddy was already exhausted and was on her way to repair her makeup when her boss, Spencer called her into his office.
 Sighing, she throws her bags onto her desk, and wanders over to his office, lightly tapping on the door frame, "you asked to see me, Mr Hughes?"

-Standing well over six feet tall, with broad muscular shoulders, and warm chocolate brown eyes, Spencer Hughes was every woman's dream and another man’s worst nightmare.
+Standing well over six feet tall, with broad muscular shoulders, and warm chocolate brown eyes, Spencer Hughes was every woman's dream and every man’s worst nightmare.
 His presence alone was captivating.
-Looking up from the folder on his desk, Spencer brushes his chestnut brown hair off his forehead, and greets Teddy with a smile where most women would fall over.
+Looking up from the folder on his desk, Spencer brushes his chestnut brown hair off his forehead, and greets Teddy with a smile most women would fall over.
 It was broad, and dashing, as was the person wearing it.
 "Please come in and take a seat."
 He gestures toward the brown leather chair adjacent to him.

-"Yes, everything is more than alright, actually.”
+"Yes, everything’s more than alright, actually.”
 Spencer assures her grinning, “now, Theodora, I've been glancing over your latest work, and I must say, I'm impressed.
 You have talent, and initiative.
-You've also got quite the instinct when it comes to the client's needs.
+You've got quite the instinct when it comes to the client's needs.
 By that, I mean, you listen, and follow the brief to a tea - even if you do disagree with them.”
 Spencer chuckles when Teddy grimaces at him, “you are also extremely persuasive, by showing them what does and doesn't work without compromising on their style.
 And furthermore, you are very thorough with your research.
 You ensure the whole development runs smoothly, and to me, as such, it shows you have passion.
 It’s a must in this business, and you certainly have it.
 You have become quite the asset to this firm."
 He tells her resting his elbows on the desk.

 Teddy’s mouth gapes, surprised by Spencer's overly generous review, "I don't know what to say, Mr Hughes.
 I am truly flattered."